 We're now working on finalising the design, which will be based on the below concepts presented for consultation in February 2017.
 We'll share the final designs as soon as they're available.

-- investigations of existing services (e.g. water, electricity and gas) and the relocation of some services
+- relocating some existing services (e.g. water, electricity and gas).

 To keep up to date with our progress and all of the construction impacts, sign up to our regular email updates.

-- Removing the 508 Bus Stop on Wingrove Street, near Mercil Road, temporarily until mid-2018.
-For the closest alternative bus stops, view our interactive map
+- The 508 Bus Stop on Wingrove Street, near Mercil Road, has been temporarily removed until mid-2018.
+For the closest alternative bus stops, view our interactive map.

-- Reducing Wingrove Street traffic to one lane, one way, between Kelvin Road and Grange Road (westbound) from 25 May to mid-2018.
-For more information about the location of these works, view our interactive map
+- Wingrove Street has been reduced to one lane, one way, between Kelvin Road and Grange Road (westbound).
+It will remain in this configuration until mid-2018.
+For more information about the location of these works, view our interactive map.

 Between now and September, we will be suspending rail services for around one weekend per month.
 Works are then anticipated to ramp up in October 2017 and January 2018.